christran85-cyber/enterprise-security-operations-lab/docs/phase-01-virtualbox-environment.md

 ---

-## 2. Test Connectivity in Layers
+### 2. Test Connectivity in Layers

-Testing only a hostname does not identify where a network failure exists.

-Testing each layer independently provides more useful information.
+Testing each network layer independently provides better information than testing everything at once.

-For example:

 ```text
 Ping Gateway